mrmans0n/smart-location-lib/README.md

     });
 ````

+You have some different methods to be able to do this in different ways.

+This one above is the simplest one, because it would do all the boilerplate stuff for you.
+But you could also intercept an intent that is launched everytime the location is updated (see below).

+### Stopping location

 For stopping the location (but with a chance to restarting it) you should use the stop method.

 ````java
 SmartLocation.getInstance().stop(context);
 ````

+### Cleanup location

 For stopping it for good and avoid service leaks, you must call the cleanup method this way.

 ````java
 SmartLocation.getInstance().cleanup(context);
 ````

+### Where you should do the calls

 The best practices for using these methods would be: